The-Dozer-Project/ben-design/docs/03-ben-overview.md

 ### **NOTE**:
 NATS is not a god object.
 I feel I did a bad job with the visual diagrams.
 NATS does the following:
-- NATS  coordinates schema/config/policy pack changes by fanning out messages
+- NATS distributes schema/config/policy pack change notifications by fanning out messages
 - NATS delivers signals from detectors to sidecars
-- NATS is the "go-to" component in catastrophic system failure.
-In the instance that the system goes down, components sends "hello" messages to NATS which keeps attempting to deliver to the orchestrator until its online, where the orchestrator handles spin up
+- In the instance that the system goes down, components send “hello” messages to NATS which keeps attempting to deliver to the orchestrator until it is online, at which point the orchestrator resumes lifecycle management.
 - NATS does not handle or deliver health messages
+- NATS does not participate in health evaluation
+- NATS does not carry bulk data
+- NATS does not make lifecycle decisions
+- NATS does not sit on the data hot path

 Ideally, NATS is generally low throughput (as opposed to the rest of the system).
 Data travels up through the hot path.
 I just wanted to add that because I got feedback that from the diagrams NATS looks way more involved than it is.